uditkarode/ucc/docs/index.md

 rm -rf ~/ucc
 ucc --workspace .
 ```

+You can now place your source code in the ~/UCCRoot/sources directory.

 After setting up UCC, you can compile and run your programs with a command as simple as `ucc -br program.cpp`!